 "Alec, kill the power!"

 The agent darted to the electrical distribution box and switched off the building's main circuit breaker.
 The lights went off, rendering parts of the first floor a bit darker.
-What followed was modern urban warfare, which they had practiced every week since Mac joined the Joint Task Force.
-While the Marines and Army Rangers make heavy use of grenades in clearing buildings, this is impermissible in an American city environment.
+Modern urban warfare followed, which they had practiced every week since Mac joined the Joint Task Force.
+While the Marines and Army Rangers use grenades in clearing buildings, this is impermissible in an American city environment.
 SWAT methodology boils down to locating the shooters and outflanking them.
 In all the confusion, Agent Marecki observed two individuals shooting.
-He indicated totossed a percussion grenade in their direction.
+He tossed a percussion grenade in their direction.
 When the charge exploded, Mac bounded to a location that gave him a clear shot at the mobster.
 Choosing not to employ a kill shot, he aimed at the shooter's knees and fired.
 The shell shattered the shooter's right knee, and he yelped loudly and fell onto his buttocks.
 Using his command voice, Mac gave a warning.

 "Toss your gun away and lay face down, or the next shot kills you.
 Do it now, or you're dead!"